Mogueno/mogueno/README.md

    for large companies such as Samsung, Saraiva, TokStok, DeGuns, ASICS, Swift, Whirlpool , Stanley and Black&Decker and more.",

-   softSkills:["Problem Solving", "Mathematical aptitude", "Excellent organisational and time management skills", "Accuracy and attention to detail","Teamwork skills", "Natural born leader"],
+   softSkills:["Problem Solving", "Mathematical aptitude", "Excellent organizational and time management skills", "Accuracy and attention to detail","Teamwork skills", "Natural born leader"],

    workingAllDayWith:["JavaScript", "React", "Node.js", "VTEX"],